univec-ai/postvec/web/docs/guides/chunking.md

                        drop_destination => true);   -- needs ownership markers
 ```

-Rows you edit in the destination yourself are invisible to postvec until
+Manual edits to destination rows are invisible to postvec until the related
-that document's source row changes again.
+source row changes again.

 ## Limits and refusals

 - Single-column PK only.
 No composite PK.
 No `adopt()` of a chunked entry.
 - Deterministic splitter, ≤ 10,000 non-blank chunks, ≤ 32 MiB UTF-8 input,
   ≤ 4× output amplification per document.
 Overlap above 75% of
-  `chunk_size` trips the budget on long documents; `enable()` warns.
+  `chunk_size` can exceed the amplification limit on long documents;
+  `enable()` emits a warning.
 - Live splitter reconfiguration is refused — disable, drop, re-enable.

-## Don't

-::: danger Don't `GRANT` nothing and wonder why the app cannot see chunks
+## Access and ownership constraints

+::: info Chunk destinations are owner-only by default
-Owner-only is the default.
-Grant the destination and the view.
+Application access requires an explicit grant on the destination and its view.
 :::

-::: danger Don't `DROP TABLE` the destination out from under postvec
+::: danger Destination tables must remain under postvec management
 Ownership is a marker comment, not an OID.
 Teardown without that marker
-refuses.
-Recreating a same-named table does not make it postvec's.
+is refused.
+Recreating a same-named table does not restore postvec ownership.
 :::